Family Support Services and Resources

 - The Welcome Center is located on the second floor of the Wood Building.

-- The Asplundh Foundation Inpatient Welcome Center is located on the first floor of the Main Building.
+- The Asplundh Foundation Inpatient Welcome Center is located on the first floor of the Main Hospital.
 Both offer comfortable seating, computer access and information about resources for patients and families.

 - ADA CARing for Kids Foundation Welcome Center at the Buerger Center for Advanced Pediatric Care